ronoaldo/mercurio/mods/ethereal/README.md

  - Add {eatable} groups to food items
  - Use underground decoration placement for illumishrooms to improve performance
  - Use worldalign textures for stairs
- - Tidy and tweak code to run on Minetest 5.1 and above
+ - Tidy and tweak code to run on Minetest 5.2 and above
+ - Replace 32px textures with 16px variants so items do not look mismatched
+ - Add new biome layout so that specific biomes aren't too large or small
+ - Add falling leaf particles with setting to disable
+ - Add 'ethereal.old_biomes' setting to stay with older biome settings and not use the new layout for compatibility if wanted.
+ - Update settings.
+ - Candles use [multiply for colour.
+ - Add desert stone spikes to caves biome, and stone spikes underneath.
+ - Add pond schematic for generation in flat mesa areas, add new pond lucky blocks.

 ### 1.31
  - Fix fishing biome checks